cockroachdb/sqlalchemy-cockroachdb/README.md

 `pip install sqlalchemy-cockroachdb`

+NOTE: This version of the dialect requires SQLAlchemy 2.0 or later.
+To work with earlier versions of SQLAlchemy you'll need to install an earlier version of this dialect.

+`pip install sqlalchemy-cockroachdb<2.0.0`

 Use a `cockroachdb` connection string when creating the `Engine`.
 For example, to connect to an insecure, local CockroachDB cluster using psycopg2: